otuncelli/turkish-stemmer-python/README.md

 > We can analyze noun suffixes in Turkish in two groups.
 Noun suffixes (eg.
-  "doktor-um" meaning "my doctor") and nominal verb suffixes (eg. "doktor-dur" meaning ‘is a doctor’).
+  "doktor-um" meaning "my doctor") and nominal verb suffixes (eg. "doktor-dur" meaning â€˜is a doctorâ€™).
 The words ending with nominal verb suffixes can be used as verbs in sentences.
 There are over thirty different suffixes classified in these two general groups of suffixes.